Medically reviewed by Dr. Irish on April 28th, 2023.

 With an approved anthelmintic, deworming newborn puppies at 2, 4, 6, and 8 weeks of age and monthly thereafter if possible.

-Hookworm larvae can survive for weeks in cool, moist soil, but do not survive very long in extremely cold or warm, dry temperatures.
 The best prevention is to remove feces from your yard daily and give your pet monthly heartworm prevention that also protects against hookworm infections.

 We always recommend consulting your veterinarian first to find out how best to treat and prevent worms in your dog as every dog and situation is different!